 - Selecting most appropriate scans for study outcome

-- Train personnel in consenting participants and MRI duties
+- Train personnel in specifics on consenting participants to imaging

 - Quality control check

 - Archiving images